OpenLiberty/ci.gradle/README.md

 | whenFileExists | Specifies the action to take if a file to be installed already exits.
 Use `fail` to abort the installation, `ignore` to continue the installation and ignore the file that exists, and `replace` to overwrite the existing file.| No |
 | to | Specifies feature installation location.
 Set to `usr` to install as a user feature.
 Otherwise, set it to any configured product extension location.
 The default value is `usr`.| No |

+### Examples

 The following example shows what properties must be set up to install the [`mongodb-2.0`](https://developer.ibm.com/wasdev/downloads/#asset/features-com.ibm.websphere.appserver.mongodb-2.0) feature to your server:

 ```groovy
 apply plugin: 'liberty'